pokt-network/docs/content/learn/economics/nodes.md

 Staking more POKT does not affect session selection in any way.
 A node with a higher stake will be selected in the same way as any other node, but when rewards are earned, they may be at a higher multiplier.
 {{% /notice %}}

 These rewards multipliers are determined by organizing nodes of various stake amounts into one of a few "bins" (or "tranches").
-Roughly, the higher the stake, the "higher" the bin, and the greater the rewards.
+Roughly, the higher the stake, the higher the bin number, and the greater the rewards.
 All nodes that are in the same bin will have the same reward multiplier, regardless of the specific amount of POKT staked.

 <!-- Image needed -->